ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 The secure communication protocol is REQUIRED to establish the secure channel by using the proof-of-possession key bound to the access token.
 As a result, the proof-of-possession to bind the access token to the Client is performed by using the proof-of-possession key bound to the access token for establishing secure communication between the Client and the KDC.

 To join the group, the Client sends a CoAP POST request to the /ace-group/gid endpoint at the KDC, where gid is the group identifier of the group to join, formatted as specified in {{gid-post}}.
 This group identifier is the same as the 'scope' value of the Authorization Request/Response, or it can be retrieved from it.
+Note that, in case of successful joining, the Client will receive the URI to retrieve individual or group keying material and to leave the group in the Location-Path option of the response.

 If the application requires backward security, the KDC MUST generate new group keying material and securely distribute it to all the current group members, upon a new node's joining the group.
 To this end, the KDC uses the message format of the Joining Response (see {{gid-post}}).
 Application profiles may define alternative ways of retrieving the keying material, such as sending separate requests to different resources at the KDC ({{gid-get}}, {{pubkey-get}}, {{policies-get}}).
 After distributing the new group keying material, the KDC MUST increment the version number of the keying material.